How the Museum Started

 I remember the times she would come to BibleWalk to greet the groups.
 Oh how happy she would be when people were coming out of the chapel, because she knew their tour was concluded and they had just walked through “God’s Holy Word”.

 She would ask them many questions about their time and experience at BibleWalk.
 But the most important question she always asked was simply this, “Do you know Jesus?”
 She lived to ask that question and then do whatever needed to be done so she could hear the answer… Yes.

-Her smile, laugh and encouragement are greatly missed by all who knew her.
+Her smile, laugh and encouragement is so greatly missed by all who knew her.
 I believe her joy and love are still here walking the hallways with us.
-So, when you come to BibleWalk and you begin your tour, remember there was a very special lady that has gone before you and has already prayed for you; and at the conclusion of your tour, perhaps you may want to ask yourself the same question, "Do you know Jesus?" because this is what Alwilda would have asked you.
+So, when you come to BibleWalk and you begin your tour, remember there was a very special lady that has gone before you and has already prayed for you; and at the conclusion of your tour, perhaps you may want to ask yourself the same question, “Do you know Jesus?” because this is what Alwilda would have asked you.